MontiCore/monticore/monticore-runtime/src/main/java/de/monticore/symboltable/Symboltable.md

 The global scope class is generated for each MontiCore language and realizes the concrete global scope of a language.
 It extends the scope class and implements the global scope iterface of the language.

+#### GlobalScope Builder Class
+MontiCore generated builder classes for each global scope class.
+The instances of the builders are available through the language's mill.
+With the builder, the attributes of the global scope class can be initialized and a new instance of the global scope can be created.

+We highly recommend instantiating global scope classes only through the builder obtained via the mill.
+All other forms of instantiations will prohibit reconfiguration through sublanguages.

 #### SymbolTableCreator Interface
 TODO: SymbolTableCreator Interface is about to be changed